AllskyTeam/allsky/README.md

 	  * Deleted `AUTO_DELETE`: its functionality is now in `DAYS_TO_KEEP`.  `DAYS_TO_KEEP=""` is similar to the old `AUTO_DELETE=false`.
 	  * Added `WEB_DAYS_TO_KEEP`: specifies how many days of Allsky website images and videos to keep, if the website is installed on your Pi.
 	  * Added `WEB_IMAGE_DIR` in config/ftp-settings.sh to allow the images to be copied to a location on your Pi (usually the Allsky website) as well as being copied to a remote machine.
 This functionality already existed with timelapse, startrails, and keogram files.
-	* The RPiHQ camera now supports all the text overlay features as the ZWO camera, including the "Extra Text" file.
+	* The RPi camera now supports all the text overlay features as the ZWO camera, including the "Extra Text" file.
 	* Removed the harmless `deprecated pixel format used` message from the timelapse log file.
 That message only confused people.
-	* Improved the auto-exposure for RPiHQ cameras.
+	* Improved the auto-exposure for RPi cameras.
-	* Made numerous changes to the ZWO and RPiHQ camera's code that will make it easier to maintain and add new features in the future.
+	* Made numerous changes to the ZWO and RPi camera's code that will make it easier to maintain and add new features in the future.
 	* If Allsky is stopped or restarted while a file is being uploaded to a remote server, the upload continues, eliminating cases where a temporary file would be left on the server.
 	* Decreased other cases where temporary files would be left on remote servers during uploads.
 Also, uploads now perform additional error checking to help in debugging.
 	* Only one upload can now be done at a time.
 Any additional uploads display a message in the log file and then exit.
 This should eliminate (or signifiantly decrease) cases where a file is overwritten or not found, resulting in an error message or a temporary file left on the server.